ibm-watson-data-lab/cloudant-food-tracker/README.md

      }
      ```

-That's it for the model!
+That's it for the model.
 The Meal class now tracks both its underlying document ID, and it supports convenient initialization directly from a Cloudant Sync datastore document (or simply, a "doc").

+Since the Meal model initializer has a new `docId: String?` parameter, you will need to update the one bit of code which initializes Meal objects, in the Meal view controller.

+**To update the meal view controller**

+  1. Open `MealViewController.swift`
+  1. In `MealViewController.swift`, find the function `prepareForSegue(_:sender:)` and change the last line of code to become this:

+     ``` swift
+     meal = Meal(name: name, photo: photo, rating: rating, docId: nil)
+     ```

+Now the model has been updated to work from Cloudant Sync documents.

-To put these new features to work, all that remains is to interface with the datastore in the Meal table view controller.
+To put these new features to work, all that remains is to use the datastore from the Meal table view controller.
 Begin by initializing the datastore and data.

 **To initialize the datastore**